ultimate-deej/Android-SQLite-Cursor-Loader/README.md

 Android SQLite Cursor Loader
 ============================
 This is like the framework's `CursorLoader` but for SQLite.
-Content changes not detected!
-Do it yourself `yourLoader.onContentChanged()` after insert/delete/update.
+Content changes not detected, do it yourself: call the `yourLoader.onContentChanged()` method after insert/delete/update.

 There is also a version for using with support library.